Reactions to Racism: Listening to Voices from Churches of Christ

 Wes Crawford, Abilene Christian University, Convener

-- Raymond Carr, Harvard University, “The Powers that Be: Franklin Florence and the Political Dimensions of Biblical Faith”
+- Raymond Carr, Harvard Divinity School, “The Powers that Be: Franklin Florence and the Political Dimensions of Biblical Faith”

 - Wes Crawford, Abilene Christian University, “James Fowler’s Silent Voice in the Civil Rights Movement”